andrewsunglaekim/advanced_git_workshop/readme.md

 ## Rebasing
 (this workshop exercise/lesson repo example 0.0)
+Do not rebase commits that exist outside your repository

+## Merge vs Rebase

+Which is better?
+Depends on who we ask.
+There are many differing opinions on this.
+One perspective is that the repository's commit history is a record of what actually happened.
+That is to say, if we are grabbing changes from upstream (merging) version control should know about this merge happening.

+Another perspective is that we want to catalog code changes not meta data about how we are versioning.

+In general the way to get the best of both worlds is to rebase local changes we’ve made but haven’t shared yet before we push them in order to clean up history, but never rebase things we've pushed already.

+If we find ourselves asking if we should be rebasing or merging, really the answer lies in understanding how rebasing and merging effect git history and then determining a course of action.

 ## Force Push
 This is a scary one for sure.

 First off, if we are about to force push to a remote branch and someone else is also using that remote branch.
 We **DO NOT** do it.

 There are some situations where we will want to force push.
 More often than not, it's because we're rebasing our remote branch locally onto some pure branch like `master` or `test` and we want to push that rebased branch to the remote.
+If we've already pushed the non rebased version, we need to force push the rebased version.

 In a force push, we are quite literally telling the remote branch to stop pointing at its current commit and instead point to the same commit that our local HEAD is pointing to.